the Philodemic Society

 No member, except the presiding officer, shall be allowed to vote on a question after the votes have been announced as equally divided.

 No member can vote by proxy.

-Members shall not keynote until they have paid their dues and fines.
+No member shall keynote until he hath paid his dues and fines.
 (1999)